SparksSkywere/servermanager/WIKI.md

 ---

-## 1. Introduction and Overview
+## 1. Introduction

-Server Manager is a server management platform developed by Skywere Industries for managing Steam dedicated servers, Minecraft servers, and other game/application servers.
-It provides both a desktop GUI (built with Tkinter) and a web-based dashboard (built with Flask) for administering servers from a local machine or across a network.
+Server Manager is a server management platform developed by Sparks Skywere for managing dedicated.
+It provides both a desktop GUI and a web-based platform for administering servers from a local machine or across various networks (All self hosted too!).

 The application is designed to run on Windows with administrator privileges and offers the following core capabilities:

 - **Server Lifecycle Management** — Install, start, stop, restart, and update game servers through a unified interface.
-Supports both Steam-based installations via SteamCMD and Minecraft server installations with multiple modloader options.
 - **Real-Time Server Console** — Interactive console that connects to running server processes, allowing operators to view output and send commands in real time through multiple input methods including named pipes and file-based command queues.
 - **Automated Operations** — Schedule server restarts with pre-restart warning broadcasts, MOTD (Message of the Day) announcements at configurable intervals, and automatic update checking with seamless update-and-restart workflows.
 - **Multi-Node Clustering** — A Host/Subhost topology that allows a central Host node to manage multiple Subhost nodes across a network.
 Nodes join via a secure request-and-approval workflow, and the Host can remotely control servers on any connected Subhost.
-- **Web-Based Dashboard** — A responsive web interface served from a Flask web server (via Waitress WSGI) that provides server management, user administration, analytics charts, and cluster management from any browser on the network.
+- **Web-Based Dashboard** — A web interface served from a Flask web server (via Waitress WSGI) that provides server management, user administration, analytics charts, and cluster management from any browser on the network.
 - **User Management with 2FA** — Multi-user support with role-based access control (admin/user), bcrypt password hashing, and optional TOTP-based two-factor authentication.
 - **Monitoring and Metrics** — Real-time analytics collection with health scoring, Prometheus-format metrics endpoint, SNMP monitoring support, and Grafana integration with pre-built dashboard configurations.
 - **Email Notifications** — SMTP-based email notifications using templates for events such as server alerts, account lockouts, password resets, maintenance windows, and welcome messages.
 Supports Gmail, Outlook, Office365, Yahoo, custom SMTP, and OAuth 2.0 for Microsoft Exchange.